-The New Zealand Government uses the emission factors by country in their Guide on Measuring Emissions for Organisations to calculate Scope 3 emissions from accommodation.
+The New Zealand Government uses the emission factors by country in their Guide on Measuring Emissions for Organisations to calculate Scope 3 emissions from accommodations.

 The UK Government uses the emission factors by country in their GHG Conversion Factors for Company Reporting Guidance to calculate Scope 3 emissions from hotel stays.

-Travel companies are using the dataset to quantify and provide Scope 3 emissions of hotel stays to their clients as well as using it as the base to offset the emissions associated with the customer’s travel.
+Companies are using the dataset to quantify and provide Scope 3 emissions of hotel stays to their clients as well as using it as the basis to offset the emissions associated with travel.

 The dataset can also be used for several other applications.